ansibleguy/sw_zabbix_server/README.md

 # Ansible Role - Zabbix Server Dockerized

-**WARNING: This role is still in early development!
-DO NOT USE IN PRODUCTION!**

 Role to deploy dockerized Zabbix Server on a Linux Server.

 <a href='https://ko-fi.com/ansible0guy' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy me a coffee' />